Faversham

-Faversham (/ˈfævɚʃəm/) is a market town in Kent, England, 8 miles from Sittingbourne, 48 miles from London and 10 miles from Canterbury, next to the Swale, a strip of sea separating mainland Kent from the Isle of Sheppey in the Thames Estuary.
-It is close to the A2, which follows an ancient British trackway now known as Watling Street, which was used by the Romans and the Anglo-Saxons.
+Faversham (/ˈfævɚʃəm/) is a market town in Kent, England.
+It is located 8 miles from Sittingbourne, 48 miles from London and 10 miles from Canterbury; it lies next to the Swale, a strip of sea separating mainland Kent from the Isle of Sheppey in the Thames Estuary.
+The town is close to the A2, used by the Romans and the Anglo-Saxons, which follows an ancient British trackway now known as Watling Street.

-There has been a settlement at Faversham since pre-Roman times, next to the ancient sea port on Faversham Creek.
+There has been a settlement at Faversham since pre-Roman times, as indicated by a Belgic Late Iron Age farmstead discovered under the playing fields of Queen Elizabeth's Grammar School.
+The farmstead was located in the broader region later associated by Ptolemy with the Cantii.
+The site later became a Roman villa.
+There is also evidence of Mesolithic and Neolithic human activity in and around the town.
 The Roman name was Durolevum.
 The modern name is of Old English origin, probably meaning "the metal-worker's village".
-It was inhabited by the Jutes and mentioned in the Domesday Book of 1086 as Favreshant.
-The town was favoured by King Stephen who established Faversham Abbey, which survived until the Dissolution of the Monasteries in 1538.
+It is mentioned in the Domesday Book of 1086 as Favreshant.
+The Barons of Faversham were using three lions passant guardant – the royal arms of England - as the arms for the town during the reign of the Plantagenet king Edward I. The town's medieval corporate seal bore the legend: 'Since I bear arms for the King without charge, I am a free port' (Regis ut arma rego libera portus ego).
+The town was favoured by King Stephen, who established Faversham Abbey, which survived until the Dissolution of the Monasteries in 1538.
 Subsequently, the town became an important seaport and established itself as a centre for brewing, and the Shepherd Neame Brewery, founded in 1698, remains a significant major employer.

 The town was also the centre of the explosives industry between the 17th and early 20th century, declining after an accident in 1916 which killed over 100 workers.
 This coincided with a revival of the shipping industry in the town.
 Faversham has a number of landmarks, with several historic churches including St Mary of Charity, Faversham Parish Church, the Maison Dieu and Faversham Recreation Ground.
 Faversham Market has been established for over 900 years and is still based in the town centre.
-There are good road and rail links, including a Southeastern service to the High Speed 1 line at Ebbsfleet International and London.
+There are good road and rail links, including a route to the High Speed 1 line at Ebbsfleet for fast services to London.

-Name
+Toponymy

 The name Faversham, first attested in 811 as Fefresham, derives from Old English.
 The second element is the Old English word hām ('settlement'), which is common in place-names.
-The first element, however, is unique.
-It has been inferred to derive from an otherwise lost Old English word *fæfere ('smith'), which in turn derived from the Latin faber ('craftsman, smith').
+The first element, however, is unique; it has been inferred to derive from an otherwise lost Old English word fæfere ('smith'), which in turn derived from the Latin faber ('craftsman, smith').
 Thus the name once meant 'smith's homestead'.
 Given its Latin derivation, however, the name may have referred specifically to Roman smiths.